Human Services Agency Funding

 Date Description

-January Equity and Inclusion receives completed applications.
+January The Department of Equity and Inclusion receives completed applications.

 March